mohitpai/journey-optimizer.en/help/using/reports/campaign-global-report.md

 ### Experimentation report {#experimentation-global}

+>[!CONTEXTUALHELP]
+>id="ajo_campaigns_content_experiment_click"
+>title="Success metric"
+>abstract="The total value of the Success metric, previously selected when creating your Experiments, divided by the number of profiles."

 ![](assets/experimentation_report_3.png)

 The **[!UICONTROL Experimentation]** tab provides key insights into the performance of each variant, and identifies the most successful one.